Itegories: Restriction Categories

-Another key notion for the story of this paper are restriction zero maps, which intuitively are maps which are nowhere defined.
-Categorically speaking, a restriction zero map is indeed a zero map in the usual sense.
-Recall that a category has zero maps if for every pair of objects $A$ and $B$ there is a map $0: A \to B$ which satisfies the annihilation property, that is, $f0=0=0f$ for all maps $f$.
+A key notion for the story of this paper is restriction zero maps: these are intuitively maps which are nowhere defined.
+Categorically speaking, a restriction zero map is a zero map in the usual sense whose restriction is also a zero map.
+Recall a category has zero maps if for every pair of objects $A$ and $B$ there is a map $0: A \to B$ which satisfies the annihilation property, that is, $f0=0=0f$ for all maps $f$.

 \begin{definition} A restriction category is said to have \textbf{restriction zeroes} \cite[Sec 2.2]{cockett2007restriction} if it has zero maps ${0: A \to B}$ such that $\overline{0} =0$. \end{definition}